gurditsingh/hydeout/_posts/test.md

 Let's assume one task is taking the maximum amount of data like 70-80 percent to the entire data.

  - In that situation you actually don't get any benefit if you increase the number of tasks. because one of the task taking most of the data.
- - In that situation if you take larger machines in terms of resources memory, CPU cores and etc but still not get any benefit
+ - In that situation if you take larger machines in terms of resources memory, CPU cores and etc but still not get any benefit because one of the task memory.

 ## Handling Skewness in spark